 This situation is to be distinguished from the case of hardship which is covered by Articles 6.2.1 to 6.2.3.
 Hardship requires a fundamental change of the equilibrium of the contract, and gives rise, at least in the first instance, to renegotiations.
-The rule in this Article requires no special condition to be met, except that the duration of the contract be indefinite and that it permit unilateral cancellation.
+The rule in this Article requires no special condition to be met, except that the duration of the contract be indefinite and that it permit unilateral termination.

-A agrees to distribute B's products in country X. The contract is concluded for an indefinite period.
-Either party may cancel this arrangement unilaterally, provided that it gives the other party notice a reasonable time in advance.
+1. A agrees to distribute B's products in country X. The contract is concluded for an indefinite period.
+Either party may terminate the contract by giving the other party notice a reasonable time in advance.